github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Step 2.1.
 Adding a Ruby file

 You can pass specific files or entire directories for RuboCop to check.
-In this quickstart, you'll run RuboCop on an entire directory.
+In this tutorial, you'll run RuboCop on an entire directory.
 Because RuboCop only checks Ruby code, you'll want at least one Ruby file in your repository that contains errors.
 The example file provided below contains a few errors.
 Add this example Ruby file to the repository where your app is installed (make sure to name the file with an `.rb` extension, as in `myfile.rb`):

 ```ruby
 # The Octocat class tells you about different breeds of Octocat